Understanding How the DVA Permanent Impairment Assessment Form Works

 Once a veteran submits the DVA Permanent Impairment Assessment Form, the DVA reviews the medical assessment, impairment rating, and supporting documents to determine eligibility for Permanent Impairment Compensation under MRCA.

-This process typically takes up to six months, though it may take longer if additional medical reviews, document requests, or reassessments are needed.
+This process typically takes around 12 months, though it may take longer if additional medical reviews, document requests, or reassessments are needed.
 Delays can occur if medical evidence is unclear or incomplete.
 Working with a claims specialist, such as Veterans First Consulting, can help ensure accurate documentation, reducing the risk of prolonged processing times.

 Review Process